oasis-tcs/openc2-jadn/jadn-v1.1.md

 A JADN information model defines the essential content of discrete data items used in computing independently of how that content is represented for processing, communication or storage.
-Information values are instances of abstract UML DataTypes, and as shown in Figure 2-1 DataType definitions are organized into abstract schema Packages which are included in the information model for a particular application domain.
+Information values are instances of abstract UML DataTypes, and as shown in Figure 2-1 DataType definitions are organized into abstract schema packages which are included in the information model for a particular application domain.

 ![Information Model Structure](images/im-toplevel.jpg)
 ###### Figure 2-1 -- Information Model Organization

 * A JADN information model consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core DataType.
-* Package is the top level JADN type.
+* Schema is the top level JADN type.
 It has two fields:
-  * "info" of type "Information" containing descriptive and functional metadata about the package
+  * "info" of type "Information" containing descriptive and functional metadata
   * "types" list of type "Type" containing JADN type definitions.
-Every type definition is a UML DataType.
+Every type definition is a UML DataType
-* Every Package instance is an abstract schema value.
-Each schema has a globally-unique namespace used to qualify the names of its types.
+* Every instance of the Schema type is a schema package identified by a globally-unique namespace used to qualify the names of its types.
 Types in a package reference types defined in other packages using qualified names.
 * There is no "information model" type containing or naming a set of abstract schemas.